sozialhelden/a11yjson/docs/3-interfaces.md

 ### <a id="QueueSystem">QueueSystem</a>

+  Describes a system that encourages or forces people to queue up.

   <table><tr><td>Name</td><td>Type</td><td></td></tr><tr><td>canSkipQueueWithDisability</td><td><code>boolean</code></td><td><p><code>true</code> if you can skip the queue with a disability, <code>false</code> if not.</p>
 </td></tr><tr><td>grabBars</td><td><a href="#GrabBars">GrabBars</a></td><td><p>Grab bars inside the queueing system, if applicable.</p>